 Our 2020 Vital Signs Report

-Vital Signs is an annual check-up conducted by community foundations to measure the vitality of communities across Canada.
+Vital Signs is a regional check-up conducted by community foundations to measure the vitality of communities across Canada.
 It gathers and publishes data on significant social and economic trends and offers analysis in areas critical to quality of life.
 The Community Foundation North Okanagan participates in Vital Signs to provide a far-reaching and critical perspective on the state of the community in our region – Vernon, Coldstream, Lumby, Spallumcheen, Armstrong, and Enderby.

 We have a growing population, close to 90,000 citizens in the North Okanagan region.
 As we see more people calling this area home it becomes even more important for us to understand how the increased rental and housing costs or the changing economy and workforce affects individuals and families.
 The Community Foundation has been leading the Vital Signs program to compile and track local data overtime and works towards convening community led organizations to inspire action around our most critical issues.